arifin123/Ranger/README.md

 3. Install PM2
    http://pm2.keymetrics.io/docs/usage/quick-start/

 ### How To :
 1. Setup environtment
    - Go to root directory (path/ranger)
    - vim env.json, then change envi based on your platform (like mongoDB, sendGrid key, etc)
+2. open on terminal, go to path/ranger then run npm install

-2. then run on terminal using;
+3. then run on terminal using;
    pm2 start env.json --env development